yuyamada/arenadb-cli/README.md

 # arenadb-cli
-CLI tool for ArenaDB for PrincessConnectRe:Dive written in python3.
+CLI tool for ArenaDB written in python3.

 ## setup
 ```